-OPEC+ likely to proceed with planned May oil output hike
+OPEC+ set to make another accelerated oil output hike

 by 135,000 barrels per day in May.